Website usability is more than just having your mouse-pointer stay visible and clicking on the…

 After you decide that you need to update your website, try to think of a conversion funnel first.
 How can your website help you make more sales?
 How can you measure those sales?

 Come up with a step-by-step strategy.
-For example, you can offer visitors a 10% discount for your services…if they sign up for your newsletter.
+For example, you can offer visitors a 10% discount on your services if they sign up for your newsletter.

 Think of something of value to offer your visitors.
 If it’s unique to your business, that’s even better.